OpenArCloud/ssd-access/lib/README.md

 ### Currently available functions are:
-    getServicesAtLocation(countryCode, h3Index)
+    function getServicesAtLocation(countryCode, h3Index)
 Requests services available around H3Index from the regional server for the provided countryCode

     function getServiceWithId(countryCode, id)
 Requests service with provided id from the regional server for the provided countryCode